Stouffville: History

-Founded in 1804 by Abraham Stouffer, the hamlet was originally named Stoufferville.
-Stouffer built a sawmill and grist-mill on the banks of Duffin's Creek in the 1820s.
-The community name was shortened to Stouffville when its first post office opened in 1832.
+The settlement was founded in 1804 by Abraham Stouffer and was originally named Stoufferville.
+Stouffer built a sawmill and grist mill on the banks of Duffin's Creek in the 1820s.
+The name of the community was shortened to Stouffville when its first post office opened in 1832.

 In 1877, Stouffville became an incorporated village.
-On January 1, 1971, the Village of Stouffville amalgamated with Whitchurch Township and was designated a community within the larger town of Whitchurch-Stouffville; with amalgamation, the boundary of the town was also moved four farm lots south of the original boundary of Main Street (the land was formerly a part of Markham Township).
+On January 1, 1971, the Village of Stouffville was amalgamated with Whitchurch Township and was designated a community within the larger town of Whitchurch-Stouffville; with amalgamation, the town boundary was extended four farm lots south of its previous limit near Main Street (the land was formerly a part of Markham Township).
 The population of urban Stouffville in 1971 was 5,036.

-In 2003, a large 16th-century Huron village was discovered in Stouffville during land development; approximately 2000 people once inhabited the site, dubbed Mantle Site, which included a palisade and more than 80 longhouses, yielding tens of thousands of artifacts.
+In 2003, a large 16th-century Wendat (Huron-Wendat) village was discovered; approximately 2000 people once inhabited the site, dubbed Mantle Site, which included a palisade and more than 80 longhouses, yielding tens of thousands of artifacts.